Top of the page

 Use soap, and scrub your hands for 10 to 15 seconds.
 Then rinse well in warm water.
 Use a clean paper towel to dry your hands.

 Holding your baby may improve your milk letdown.
 If you aren't with your baby, try looking at a photo or sniffing a piece of clothing your baby has worn.
+Try applying moist heat, doing some deep breathing, or visualizing waterfalls of breastmilk.

 After you finish pumping: